Yoga Website Design: How to Create a Yoga Website Your Students Will Love

 Your yoga website design can be completely stunning, but it won’t matter much if people can’t actually find your online presence.

-One of your website's most important functions is allowing prospects to find you easily.
+One of your website's most important functions is allowing prospects to easily find you.
 So your yoga website design and search engine optimization (SEO) are essentially two sides of the same coin.
 For your website to be effective, design and SEO must be considered.

 While there are additional steps you can take to improve your overall SEO—like updating your Google My Business listing—you should also consider improving SEO as part of your yoga website design.
 Thoughtfully used keywords and phrases will help make your page more searchable and increase the odds of your business being found.